 30. Neutral Pattern

-So what does draw attention to the design?
+So, what draws attention to the design?

 The neutral pattern backsplash.
 This backsplash features sophisticated, neat, yet subtle patterns that add interest to the kitchen design.
 The rest of the kitchen can thus feature dark grey cabinetry, dark silver faucets, and a gray kitchen island.

-In case you want to add more color to the design, you can settle for colorful artwork to support the backsplash.
+If you want to add more color to the design, you can settle for colorful artwork to support the backsplash.

 31. Tile Medallions